also known as: hamstring

 Hebrew: תְּעַקֵּ֔ר —meaning: to hamstring; an animal that has been thus cut is called hamstrung

 Israel’s kings were prohibited from trying to build up large stables of chariot horses.
 Rather than keeping, selling, or killing enemy horses, twice Scripture mentions that Israel’s leaders crippled them instead.
-This involved severing the Achilles tendon of the hind legs of captured horses, making them useless to the Israelites or their enemies as war horses (1 Chronicles 18:4).

 God specifically told Joshua to do this once.

 “Then the Lord said to Joshua, ‘Do not be afraid because of them, for tomorrow at this time I will deliver all of them slain before Israel; you shall hamstring their horses and burn their chariot with fire.’” —Joshua 11:6 NASB

 Instruments of cruelty are in their dwelling place.

 Let not my soul enter their council;